 Evolving the use of data in your omnichannel contact center solutions

 Of course, data is critical for these advancements in service quality to occur.
 There are numerous ways that organizations can use customer data to gain deeper insights into customer behaviors and customer sentiment to drive improved outcomes.

 CX analytics help determine the reasons why people use the channel of their choice.
 Executives can act on these insights to craft the best intra- and inter-channel experiences.
 Customer data and predictive analytics can also enable customer experience leaders to identify the aspects of a product that customers need support for.
 Our research finds that 20 percent of all calls made by customers occur in the first month after purchasing a product or service.
 Associates should be provided with insights on the type of support these customers are likely to reach out for.
 Armed with these insights, associates can be prepared to address customer inquiries immediately.
 Having this knowledge can help contact centers reduce the number of repeat calls on a particular issue while improving NPS.

 When associates can deliver these types of experiences it demonstrates to the customer that the company knows who they are and is able to provide them with intelligent support to address his needs and preferences.
 And this level of advanced knowledge and relevant support can help to strengthen trust and loyalty and increase customer lifetime value.

 Make Your CX Efforts Sing with Channel Orchestration

 Providing multiple support channels is one thing - it’s another to operate those channels with a coherent, optimized approach.
-A focus on channel orchestration that aligns the best channels to the right interactions enables successful digital transformation and excellent customer experiences.
-In our White paper, Make Your CX Efforts Sing with Channel Orchestration, learn 4 keys to successfully integrating traditional and digital channels for CX and operational excellence.
+A successful omnichannel contact center solutions requires true channel orchestration that aligns the best channels to the right interactions.
+In our White paper, Make Your CX Efforts Sing with Channel Orchestration, our digital consulting and technology services team outline 4 keys to successfully integrating traditional and digital channels to create a successful omnichannel contact center solution.